-St. Stephen's College offers part-time Certificate, Diploma and Advanced Diploma courses in the following languages for students of the University of Delhi and the general public: French, German, Spanish, Italian, Chinese, Korean, and Japanese, Urdu and Persian.
+St. Stephen's College also runs a Centre for Languages that offers part-time Certificate, Diploma and Advanced Diploma courses in the following languages for students of the University of Delhi and the general public: French, German, Spanish, Italian, Chinese, Japanese, Arabic, Urdu and Persian.
 The regular students of St. Stephen's College can also take part in these courses.
-Those who get admission to regular courses in 2015-16 can simultaneously take admission in language courses.
+Those who get admission to regular courses in 2016-17 can simultaneously take admission in language courses.

 The Germanic and Romance Studies Department of the University of Delhi conducts the examination and awards Certificate, Diploma and Advanced Diploma for French, Spanish, Italian, and German.
-Chinese, Korean and Japanese are affiliated to the East Asian Studies Department from this year (subject to the approval of the Academic Council).
-St. Stephen's College conducts Urdu and Persian.
+Chinese and Japanese are affiliated to the East Asian Studies Department of the University.
+Arabic, Urdu and Persian are affiliated to the concerned Departments of the University.
 A student will be admitted to only one course at a time.
-However, Urdu and Persian are available to those who take admission in other courses as well.
-The prospectus and admission forms will be available at the St. Stephen's School of Languages Office opposite the Syndicate Bank on campus from 22 June 2015.
+The prospectus and admission forms will be available on the college website www.ststephens.edu from 20 June 2016.
+Admissions are fully online from this year.

-For more details, see the link on the college website which will be available from 06 June 2015.
-For more details, contact: +9111-27662152.
+For more details, see the link on the college website which will be available from 01 June 2016.

+For enquiries contact: Tel: +9111-27662152 Email: anthonywilson27@gmail.com